analogdevicesinc/VSCode-Maxim/userguide.md

 ![Include core Makefile](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/include_core_makefile.JPG)

-The source code and compiler options are passed into the build with the variables further up in the Makefile.
+The source code and compiler options are passed into the build with the variables further up in the Makefile...

 ![Makefile main options](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/Makefile_options.JPG)

-See ["Configuring the Makefile"](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md#configuring-the-makefile) in the readme for more details on configuring the build.
+This is a good time to bring up an important point:  _All configuration of the build itself must be done via the project's Makefile._  This includes things like adding source code files to the project, linking libraries, setting optimization levels, etc.  ["Editing the Makefile"](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md#editing-the-makefile) in the readme covers this subject in more detail.

+For now, take note of the fact that the example project comes  pre-configured for a single `main.c` source file, and looks for all `.c` and `.h` files inside of the `src` directory.

 <hr>

-### 10 - Debug the Program
+### 8 - Debug the Program
 Now that we've seen the program build successfully, let's flash it onto the microcontroller and debug it.

 First, open the `main.c` source file and set a breakpoint on the `int main(void)` function.
 This is the entry-point into the program and ensures that the debugger will break once the program starts execution.